 Financial losses are a normal part of every investing process, but it doesn’t mean you should continuously spend money, with no returns.
 That being said, you have to know how and when to determine that enough is enough.

 Paying close attention to your cash flow, both positive and negative, and keeping track of it on a daily, monthly and yearly basis is maybe boring, but it certainly is necessary.
 Maybe you haven’t planned to work with Excel and Google sheets, but you better prepare for it.
-Not only that, get informed about the company you’re about to invest in, and make sure it’s got potential.
+As per experts from innovationvista.com, not only that, but getting informed about the company you’re about to invest in, and make sure it’s got potential.

 2. If it’s getting personal then it’s becoming a problem